shushtain/farba.nvim/README.md

 ## Features

 - By default, it's just a standard theme (see screenshots).
-- Colors are `cterm` inspired: gray, red, green, yellow, blue, magenta, cyan.
+- Colors are `cterm` aligned: gray, red, green, yellow, blue, magenta, cyan.
 - You can change hue and saturation for different highlight groups:
   - General (this is primarily about UI/editor).
   - Status (errors, warnings, successes, diffs).
   - Syntax (native, treesitter and LSP highlights).
   - Terminal (have separate terminal colors if you want).

-## How it works?

-- Provided hue/saturation pairs are converted to the ranges of HEX swatches.
-- Conversion is similar to HSL -> HEX, but actually uses Cubehelix, so:
-  - Color contrast is the same, no matter you prefer blue or yellow themes.
-  - To achieve that, saturation of 100% is actually less than in HSL.
-  - You have to set 500% saturation for some colors to get the maximum.
-  - Using more than 100% saturation may break color contrast consistency.

 ## Installation